w3c/window-management/EXPLAINER.md

 ## Support requests to show elements fullscreen on a specific screen

-One of the primary use cases for Window Placement is showing fullscreen content on the optimal screen for the given use case.
+One of the primary use cases for Window Management is showing fullscreen content on the optimal screen for the given use case.
 An example of this is presenting a slideshow or other media on an external display when the web application window controlling the presentation is on the 'internal' display built into a laptop.